Skip to main content

 How coastal communities and WWF advanced conservation in 2024

-Above: Philemon collects seaweed in Ankilimiova, Madagascar.
+Philemon collects seaweed in Ankilimiova, Madagascar.

 Coastal communities are central to driving conservation solutions that address local problems and protect marine ecosystems.
 Throughout 2024, WWF worked with community leaders around the world on solutions that move forward policy, restoration, and knowledge-sharing, spurring change both locally and at scale across WWF’s priority seascape regions.
-Following are highlights of just some of those programs:
+The following are highlights of just some of those programs:

 Launching Arctic Community Wildlife Grants